3BHK: Development

 On 17 May 2024, actor Siddharth announced his next project to be directed by Sri Ganesh in his third directorial venture after 8 Thottakkal (2017) and Kuruthi Aattam (2022).
-Tentatively titled Siddharth 40 as it marked the 40th film of the lead actor, the project was funded by Arun Viswa's Shanthi Talkies in their third production after Prince (2022) and Maaveeran (2023).
+Tentatively titled Siddharth 40 as it marked the 40th film of Siddharth as a lead actor, the project was funded by Arun Viswa's Shanthi Talkies in their third production after Prince (2022) and Maaveeran (2023).
 The film's title 3BHK was announced on 5 February 2025.

 The film is based on the short story 3BHK Veedu written by Aravindh Sachidanandam.
 Ganesh added that "[The story] was beautiful and real.
 It centered around a family wishing to buy a home... the end was poignant.
 Plotwise, that story has nothing to do with my 3BHK, but the emotion in it stuck a chord with me.
 I wanted to flesh out an entire life journey from that emotion."
-The technical crew comprises of music composer Amrit Ramnath, cinematographers Dinesh B. Krishnan and Jithin Stanislaus, editor Ganesh Siva and art director Vinoth Rajkumar.
+The technical crew consists of music composer Amrit Ramnath, cinematographers Dinesh B. Krishnan and Jithin Stanislaus, editor Ganesh Siva and art director Vinoth Rajkumar.